waughsh/waughsh.github.io/_posts/2016-08-15-Lagrangian-And-Dual-Problem.md

 \end{equation*}
 $$

 A nicer understanding of this is that: by fixing $x$ (we shall now call it **primal** variable out of no reason…it's actually to draw contrast to dual variables), we are driving the Lagrangian's value down (as well as $f_0(x)$'s value), however, we must be violating constraints!
 So now, maybe it's the time for the constraints to punish our objective, and we want the penalty to be as **high** as possible.
 Thus, by maximizing $g(\lambda, \nu)$, we can figure out a set of values for $\lambda$ and $\nu$ that will make the penalty as **large** as possible for the Lagrangian objective, hence the maximizing over $\lambda$ and $\nu$ on function $g$.
+We will show  why $\lambda \geq 0$ is the constraint in the next section.

 ## Geometric Analysis of Lagrangian

 Now we can start our geometric interpretation of these dual variables.
-The geometric intuition is simple, yet intuitive.
+The geometric interpretation is simple, yet intuitive.
 We should begin with the simplest example (as many explaination would start).
 You can easily extend them (mathematically, and mentally) to more complex problems.